afishhh/subrandr/README.md

   ) < 0)
     exit(1);

-  /* blit bitmap to the screen OVER the video */
+  // blit bitmap to the screen OVER the viewport
-  /* note: OVER is an alpha blending function */
-  /* note: bitmap is already premultiplied, use premultiplied blending function */
+  // note: bitmap is already premultiplied, use premultiplied blending function

   // some time later